utsaslab/crashmonkey/README.md

 # CrashMonkey #

 ## Special About This Version ##
-This version of CrashMonkey is a hacked build that allows users to run the `xfs` program from `xfstests` in their test case.
-Currently the file path for `xfs` must be hardcoded. `xfstests` must be present and built on the machine running this version of CrashMonkey prior to running the CrashMonkey test case.
+This version of CrashMonkey is a hacked build that allows users to run the `fsx` program from `xfstests` in their test case.
+Currently the file path for `fsx` must be hardcoded. `xfstests` must be present and built on the machine running this version of CrashMonkey prior to running the CrashMonkey test case.
 Check `code/test/ext4_regression_bug.cpp`.